CS31A/attendance-management-frontend/MissingFunctionality.md

 ### 3.1 Subject Management

-While course management exists, subjects appear to be separate entities in the backend, and this functionality has been **partially implemented**.
+Subjects are separate entities in the backend that are assigned to sections via the Schedule management system, and this functionality has been **partially implemented**.

 **Implemented Components:**
 - ✅ `src/api/subjects.js` with full CRUD operations